New York City Debt Collection Defense Attorney

 Mandatory Notice Requirements for Judgment Debtors

-The notice's primary purpose is to inform debtors about potential exemptions and to encourage them to seek legal advice.
-(Contact Resource Services, LLC v.
+• The notice's primary purpose is to inform debtors about potential exemptions and to encourage them to seek legal advice.
+The notice alerts you to exemptions and to the CPLR 5222-a claim-of-exemption process (forms and strict timelines).
+Contact Resource Services, LLC v.
 Gregory, 10 Misc.
 3d 968, 806 N.Y.S.2d 407 (N.Y.
 City Ct.
 2005); Friedman v.
 Mayerhoff, 156 Misc.
 2d 295, 592 N.Y.S.2d 909 (N.Y.
 City Civ.
 Ct.
 1992))

-Non-compliance with these requirements can lead to the dismissal of a judgment proceeding.
+• Non-compliance can result in vacating a restraint or denial of turnover until statutory notice is given.
 (Chemical Bank v.
 Flaherty, 121 Misc.
 2d 509, 468 N.Y.S.2d 315 (N.Y.
 City Civ.
 Ct.
 1983))

 NY CPLR § 5222 Case Summaries